gravitational/gravity/docs/6.x/cluster.md

   * A `privileged` policy is a permissive policy allowing unrestricted access within Cluster.

+!!! note "Privileged containers":
+    Note that by default privileged containers are not permitted in Gravity clusters.
+To allow privileged containers, enable them in your cluster manifest by setting `systemOptions.allowPrivileged` field to `true`.

 Two `ClusterRoles`: `restricted-psp-user` and `privileged-psp-user` enable access to the respective security policies.
 Additionally, the two default groups: `restricted-psp-users` and `privileged-psp-users`